watterott/HDMI-Adapter/software/README.md

     When the red LED is blinking then the device is in error mode and the serial interface is deactivated.

 * **EDID Data:**
-    On a display with capacitive touchpanel the jumpers *SDA+SCL* have to be opened after the programming.
+    On a display with capacitive touchpanel the the switch next to the HDMI connector has to be set not to *EDID prog.* (<=v1.1 jumpers SDA+SCL have to be opened) after the programming.
 Otherwise a computer cannot read out the EDID from the EEPROM.
     Because the display timings are not standard timings some operating systems ignore the settings.
 In this case the HDMI display settings have to be set by hand.
     See [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md) for further infos.